 Is there a dark sky festival in Capitol Reef?

 Yes!
 Capitol Reef hosts a dark sky festival within the park and in nearby towns.
-They hold the Heritage Starfest in Torrey every year, with telescopes, astronomers giving talks, and exhibits to learn more about the cosmos.
+In 2022, the Heritage StarFest happened in late September, with telescopes, astronomers giving talks, and exhibits to learn more about the cosmos.
+The dates for 2023 haven’t been announced yet, but keep an eye on the page linked above for updates.

 Are there guided night tours in Capitol Reef?